paezha/University-AI-Panel/README.md

 dependent variable).
 With these inputs, the model finds a conditional mean for the output $\hat{y}$ (i.e., a mean value conditional on the values of the dependent variables).
-The process of finding that conditional mean is to satisfy some critarion (e.g., that the conditional mean minimizes the error of the model–the distance between
+The process of finding that conditional mean is to satisfy some criterion (e.g., that the conditional mean minimizes the error of the model–the distance between
 $y$ and $\hat{y}$).